Audi RS7 Sportback review

 Practicality, comfort and boot space

-The hatch tailgate makes it easy to access the RS7’s vast load bay.
-At 535 litres, the boot is 75 litres bigger than you'll find in a BMW M6, and this turns into a very handy 1,390-litre space with the rear seats folded flat.
-With a pair of sculpted rear seats and decent legroom, there’s enough room for adults to sit in relative comfort in the back, too.
+There are a pair of sculpted rear seats in the back with decent legroom, and there’s enough room for adults to sit in relative comfort in the back.
 Visibility isn’t great, though, so it’s worth paying extra for the £400 rear-view camera.
-Our car featured the £150 load-through hatch and ski bag, plus £390 rear privacy glass and an £850 heat-insulating windscreen.
+Other practical additions include a load-through hatch and ski bag, rear privacy glass (which is standard on the Perfromance model) and a heat-insulating windscreen.
 Up front, there’s plenty of cabin stowage, while power-adjustable seats make it very easy to get comfortable.

 Reliability and Safety

 With its engine and drivetrain already used in the RS6 Avant, the RS7 shouldn’t suffer any new car niggles.
 Standard safety equipment is excellent and you can add the full range of Audi’s optional active kit, including Side Assist, Active Lane Assist, Night Vision Assistant and Adaptive Cruise Control.

 Audi ranked 21st in our Driver Power 2016 satisfaction survey, and its dealers placed a less than impressive 25th.
 You get a three-year warranty and Audi sells warranty extensions if you want more peace of mind.